hplgit/fdm-book/README.do.txt

 ======= fdm-book =======

-Resources for the book *The Craft of Finite Difference Computing with Partial Differential Equations* by Hans Petter Langtangen and Svein Linge.
+Resources for the book *Finite Difference Computing with Partial Differential Equations* by Hans Petter Langtangen and Svein Linge.

 !bquote
 # #include "doc/.src/book/backcover.do.txt"